XMPro/Multi-Agent/docs/concepts/whymagspt2.md

 ## Introduction

-In the rapidly evolving landscape of industrial AI, XMPro's Multi-Agent Generative Systems (MAGS) stands out as a groundbreaking solution for complex, large-scale operations.
-This document provides a comprehensive comparison between XMPro MAGS and traditional agent frameworks, highlighting why MAGS is the superior choice for organizations looking to scale their AI capabilities across thousands of agents and processes.
+In the rapidly evolving landscape of industrial AI, XMPro's Multi-Agent Generative Systems (MAGS) stands out as a solution for complex, large-scale operations.
+This document provides a  comparison between XMPro MAGS and traditional agent frameworks such as LangGraph, Autogen, and CrewAI.
+It highlighting why MAGS is the superior choice for organizations looking to scale their AI capabilities across thousands of agents and processes.

 ## XMPro MAGS vs. Other Agentic AI Frameworks